emmanuelroussel/stockpile-app/README.md

 Built with [Ionic 2](https://github.com/driftyco/ionic).

+See [Stockpile API](https://github.com/AdamVig/stockpile-api) for the Restful API consumed by this app.

 ## Getting Started
 - Clone this repo
 - Make sure you have the latest version of Ionic and Cordova installed `npm install -g ionic cordova`